 - Bake slices for one hour and then flip over.

-- Bake orange slices for another hour and then flip again.
+- Then, bake the orange slices for another hour and flip again.
+You’ll start to notice the oranges are just beginning to dry a bit.

 - Flip slices every half-hour to prevent sticking and to check on the progress.

-- Once the orange slices start to dry out, you may remove them from the oven.
+- Once you notice the orange slices become a bit see through (they should be losing their plump fruity feel), you may remove them from the oven.
 This process can take about 3-6 hours.

 How to Make an Orange Slice garland with Baker’s Twine: